openframeworks/ofBook/20_intro_to_graphics/chapter.md

 In the second half of the chapter **[note which sections]**, we will take a break from interactivity and create a hypnotizing animation of spiraling, repeating rectangles.

 Along the way from brushes to animated rectangles **[note which sections]**, we will learn how to save our work as images and animated gifs.
-If you can't save and share your work, why make it?
+If we can't save and share our work, why make it?

 **Our chapter roadmap:**